-The much-anticipated 17th Edition of the Judicial College Guidelines was released in 20241.
+The much-anticipated 17th Edition of the Judicial College Guidelines has now been released, in hard copy at least.

-As expected, it featured an inflationary increase across all areas, with the increase an unprecedented 22%.
+As expected, there is an inflationary increase across all areas with the increase an unprecedented 22%.

-This uplift saw large increases for not only the most severe injuries, but also relatively significant increases for more minor injuries.
+This uplift sees large increases for not only the most severe injuries, but also relatively significant increases for more minor injuries.

-With the changes made to the recoverable fixed costs regime in October 2023, this increase will no doubt put pressure on those claims close to the relevant track thresholds as well as claims that would have been fit for either of the Portals.
+With the changes made to the recoverable fixed costs regime in October last year this increase will no doubt put pressure on those claims close to the relevant track thresholds as well as claims that would have been fit for either of the Portals.

-With Portal claims, in particular in motor injury, this is further complicated with the ongoing matter surrounding the valuation of 'mixed injuries' which was heard in the Supreme Court in February 2024 as well as the fact the whiplash tariff is also set for review this summer.
+With Portal claims, in particular in motor injury, this is further complicated with the ongoing matter surrounding the valuation of 'mixed injuries' which was heard in the Supreme Court in February as well as the fact the whiplash tariff is also set for review this summer.